-Before coming to the University of Washington in 2009, Noveck received a BA in International Affairs from Northeastern University in 2004 and worked at The Women’s Union (now EMPath) from 2004-2006 as a Development Associate, focusing primarily on individual donors, family foundations, and annual fundraising events.
+Before starting graduate school at the University of Washington in 2009, Noveck received a BA in International Affairs from Northeastern University in 2004 and worked at The Women’s Union (now EMPath) from 2004-2006 as a Development Associate, focusing primarily on individual donors, family foundations, and annual fundraising events.

 She was a Fulbright Fellow based in Nanjing, China, where she focused on labor issues such as female unemployment and reemployment in China’s post-privatization period in 2006-2007.
 Upon return from China, she worked as a Research Assistant at the Weatherhead Center for International Affairs at Harvard from 2007-2009.